-14. For a final touch on the heart, add highlights using a flat brush and a shimmering white shadow like MAC pressed pigment in Regal Affair ($21).
+14. For a final touch on the heart, add highlights using a flat brush and a shimmering white shadow like MAC Dazzleshadow in It's All About Shine ($23).

 15. Pin your hair back to create a slightly puffy silhouette on either side of your head before sprayed all over with some temporary red hair color spray.